Ed Begley Jr.: Activism

-Environmental activism
+Environmental

 Since 1970, Begley has been an environmentalist, beginning with his first electric vehicle (a Taylor-Dunn, golf cart–like vehicle), recycling, and becoming a vegan.
-He promotes eco-friendly products like the Toyota Prius, Envirolet composting toilets and Begley's Best Household Cleaner.

 Begley's former home is 1585 sqft in size, using solar power, wind power via a PacWind vertical-axis wind turbine, an air conditioning unit made by Greenway Design Group, LLC., and an electricity-generating bicycle used to toast bread.
 In 2008 he stated that he was paying around $300 a year in electric bills.

 Noting that the suburban lawn is environmentally unsustainable, especially in Southern California, owing to water shortage, Begley has converted his own to a drought-tolerant garden composed of native California plants.
 He is noted for riding bicycles and using public transportation, and owns a 2003 Toyota RAV4 EV electric-powered vehicle.
+In 2023 and 2024, he took public transit to the Academy Awards.

 Begley's hybrid electric bicycle was often featured on his television show Living With Ed.
 Begley also spoofed his own environmentalist beliefs on "Homer to the Max", an episode of The Simpsons by showing himself using a nonpolluting go-kart that is powered by his "own sense of self-satisfaction" and on an episode of Dharma and Greg.
 Later, he appeared in "Gone Maggie Gone", another episode of The Simpsons, in Season 20.
 In the episode, during a solar eclipse, he drives a solar-powered car that stops running on train tracks as a train approaches, but the train also stops because it is an Ed Begley Jr. Solar Powered Train.
-According to another of Groening's animated comedy series, Futurama, Begley's electric motor is "the most evil propulsion system ever conceived" as stated in "The Honking" (19 minutes in).
+According to another of Groening's animated comedy series, Futurama, Begley's electric motor is "the most evil propulsion system ever conceived" as stated in "The Honking".

-Begley and friend Bill Nye are in a competition to see who can have the lowest carbon footprint.
+Begley and friend Bill Nye are in a friendly competition to see who can have the lowest carbon footprint.

 In 2009, Begley appeared in the Earth Day edition of The Price Is Right.
 He announced the final showcase, which included an electric bicycle, a solar-powered golf cart and a Toyota Prius.

 Begley was featured during The Jay Leno Shows Green Car Challenge.
 Various celebrities drove an electric Ford Focus automobile and tried to set records on an outdoor track.
 During the second lap, cutouts of Begley and Al Gore would pop out, and if the celebrity had hit either of them, one second was added to his or her time.

 Begley is the author of Living Like Ed: A Guide to the Eco-Friendly Life (2008) and Ed Begley Jr.'s Guide to Sustainable Living: Learning to Conserve Resources and Manage an Eco-Conscious Life (2009) both published by Random House.Ed Begley Jr. Author Bookshelf - Random House - Books - Audiobooks - Ebooks.
 Random House.
 Retrieved on January 14, 2014.
 He also wrote A Vegan Survival Guide for the Holidays (2014) with Jerry James Stone.